 Tip: Dilute the seam sealer with a little bit of benzine, so that it gets a little liquid-pulpy!
 This makes it much easier to apply and it remains after the evaporation of gasoline no ugly silicone lumps back.

-Tip 2: Apply a few strips of undiluted seam sealant on the extremely slippery floor, then at least the sleeping mat will not slip any more.
+Tip 2: Apply a few wide strips of the thinned seam sealer to the extremely slippery floor, then at least the sleeping pad will not slip any more.

 The "perfect pitch" structure of the Lunar Solo